Guayaquil Ecuador Temple

 Exterior Finish: Brazilian granite, Asa Branca.

-Ordinance Rooms: Four ordinance rooms (stationary) and three sealing.
+Ordinance Rooms: Four ordinance rooms (two-stage progressive) and three sealing.

 Total Floor Area: 45,000 square feet.

 The Guayaquil Ecuador Temple was the first temple built in Ecuador.

 Over 14 years passed from the announcement of the Guayaquil Ecuador Temple to its groundbreaking—the longest delay experienced by any temple for construction to begin.